DanRoscigno/translation_test/docs/en/helm.md

 - Deploy the StarRocks Kubernetes Operator and a StarRocks cluster with Helm
 - Configure a password for the StarRocks database user `root`
-- Provide for high-availability with three FEs and three BEs
+- Provide high-availability with three FEs and three BEs
 - Store metadata in persistent storage
 - Store data in persistent storage
 - Allow MySQL clients to connect from outside the Kubernetes cluster